 This is one question I’ve been asked a lot lately.
 If you already have an optimized LinkedIn profile, this might come as a surprise to you but I got asked why it was necessary more times than I can count on one hand.
 I found out A LOT of millennials didn’t know they needed a LinkedIn profile in 2020.
 Shame on you Rapheal!

 LinkedIn is one of the most important platforms out there with over 530 million members worldwide.
-It’s sad that a lot of millennials have inactive LinkedIn accounts or don’t even have any because they are busy being savage on Twitter.
+It’s sad that a lot of millennials (including Virtual Assistants) have inactive LinkedIn accounts or don’t even have any because they are busy being savage on Twitter.

 So if you don’t know why you need a LinkedIn account or how to optimize your LinkedIn profile like a pro, then keep reading.
 If you already have one, congratulations.
 Still hang around, you might learn something.

-3 Reason you need a LinkedIn profile in 2020
+3 Reasons you need a LinkedIn profile in 2020

 - It helps you get noticed by the right people